Chapter

 NASB The elder to the chosen lady and her children, whom I love in truth; and not only I, but also all who know the truth,

-CSB The elder to the elect lady and her children, whom I love in truth, and not only I, but also all who know the truth, because of the truth that abides in us and will be with us forever:
+CSB The elder: To the elect lady and her children, whom I love in the truth—and not only I, but also all who know the truth —

 NLT This letter is from John, the elder.
 I am writing to the chosen lady and to her children, whom I love in the truth — as does everyone else who knows the truth —